-January blues begone!
-Motivating your team is essential if you’re to get 2017 off to a flying start.
+Motivating your team is essential if you’re to have a good year.
 Money could be the answer – but does cash really inspire employees?
 Our guest blog from 360° feedback tool Impraise explores…

 Traditionally money was seen as the main incentive used to motivate employees.
 Higher productivity results in higher salaries and bonuses.
 For companies, it’s been used as the main tool to attract, retain and engage their people.
 Today we’ve learned that the key to motivation is much more complex than that.